 The first treatment for labrum tear for many people is a combination of non-steroidal anti-inflammatory drugs (NSAIDs), heat and ice pain and medication.
 These are meant to help relieve the pain and there is also the physical therapy to improve functioning.
 In case these conservative measures are not enough, cortisone injections can be recommended to relieve the pain and inflammation in the area.
 This condition resolves over time for some patients.
 But for others, the symptoms fail to improve and surgery is therefore recommended in such cases to repair the tear.
 Due to the complexity of the shoulder joints, traditional surgery requires a lengthy and painful rehabilitation process to restore the full range of motion.

-Buckeye Regenerative & Physical Medicine’s stem cell therapy for labrum tear
+Buckeye Regenerative & Physical Medicine’s regenerative cell therapy for labrum tear

 If you are suffering from labrum tear, you can visit us for a painless alternative to cortisone injections and/or surgery.
 After undergoing our procedure it will take you a very short time to recover.
-Buckeye Regenerative & Physical Medicine’s procedure for labrum tears includes a combination of stem cell therapy and PRXP treatment.
+Buckeye Regenerative & Physical Medicine’s procedure for labrum tears includes a combination of regenerative cell therapy and PRXP treatment.
 PRXP treatment is a form of platelet rich plasma (PRP) treatment that has been enhanced and fortified with cytokines and additional natural growth factors.
 This procedure reduces the risk associated with traditional surgery and treats the underlying damage causing the pain.
-We extract stem cells from your bone marrow (BMAC) and fat (Adipose).
-Cytokines and PRP are extracted from your blood.
-We then purify the cells and filter them in a special device resulting in a highly concentrated solution which we inject into the affected area.

-The PRXP releases growth factors that nourish and guide the stem cells throughout the process of rebuilding and strengthening the damaged tissue.
-They accelerate the healing process by making the conditions in the affected area more conducive to repair and stimulating the movement of stem cells towards the site of inflammation.
+The PRXP releases growth factors that nourish and guide the regenerative cells throughout the process of rebuilding and strengthening the damaged tissue.
+They accelerate the healing process by making the conditions in the affected area more conducive to repair and stimulating the movement of regenerative cells towards the site of inflammation.